aDerocher/PhotoCarousel/README.md

 ![](images/readme-images/carousel_2.PNG)

 ### Plans for the future
+I created this carousel simply as a hobby task.
+I thought it would be fun to make my own instead of using a package.
 Going forward I would like to make this carousel more adaptable.
 Goals include:
  - simple way to vary number of images
  - offer different options for the buttons